 Assessment criteria for research abstract or description of creative/entrepreneurial work:

-- Proposed work is an original contribution by the student
+- The proposed work is an original contribution by the student.

 Guidelines, FAQs, and Photo Gallery

 To see the full course description, visit the EURECA 2021 Conference website.